http://groups.google.com/groups?selm=39B75B63.46378E3E%40psicounselmapson.com&oe=UTF-8&output=gplain

 DK: You might consider, Mulroy, one only needs to show how a person

-discredits themselves, once, and then ignore
+discredits themselves, once, and then ignore the remainder of

 their writing.
 That's all it takes.